- Jun 28, 2025

 A little comedy

-In short, murder mystery parties are the ultimate grown-up playdate, and we’re here for it.
+In short, murder mystery parties are the ultimate grown-up playdate.
+And let's face it: we all need one, right now.

 🕯️ Final Scene: Long Live the (Fake) Drama

-So the next time you slip on a feathered boa and accuse your date of embezzlement over cheesecake, remember: you’re part of a long, weird, wonderful tradition of turning murder into fun.
+So the next time you slip on a feathered boa and accuse your date of killing your father: you’re part of a timeless tradition, humans have been fascinated by since always.